davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 At the moment, the listbox component is fairly basic and the responsiveness of the widget could be improved.
 Initial accessibility checks were run using the [Web Accessibility Evaluation Tool (WAVE)](https://wave.webaim.org), but I would recommend further testing and review before using the listbox widget in any production application.

 The code discussed in this post and available in the example Shiny application, provide a starting point for creating the listbox component.
 The functionality is fairly limited as only one option can be selected at a time.
 It is possible to add a multiple selection feature, but more key press events are required.
 It is likely that better input elements (checkbox groups, radio groups, etc.) are a better option as some behaviors described in this post are handled natively in the browser.
+Semantic HTML elements are always better than custom components.
 Expanding this example to include multiple selections would take more thought and planning, and I wanted to keep this post relatively simple.

 The listbox widget will also be included in [accessibleshiny](https://github.com/davidruvolo51/accessibleshiny) package, so keep an eye out for a new version!

 <span id="run" />